maratuska/routing_manager/README.md

 # Routing manager

-Prototype of service for routing management
+Prototype of service for routing management.
+Microservices on FastAPI and SQLModel.

 ## Service contains microservices